dfinity/response-verification/packages/ic-response-verification-wasm/README.md

 # Response Verification

-[Response verification](https://internetcomputer.org/docs/current/references/http-gateway-protocol-spec#response-verification) on the [Internet Computer](https://dfinity.org) is the process of verifying that a canister's response to an HTTP [query call](https://internetcomputer.org/docs/current/references/ic-interface-spec#http-query) has gone through consensus with other replicas hosting the same canister.
+Response verification on the [Internet Computer](https://dfinity.org) is the process of verifying that an HTTP-compatible canister response from a replica has gone through consensus with other replicas hosting the same canister.
+It is the counterpart to [HTTP Certification](#http-certification).

-This package encapsulates the protocol for such verification.
-It is used by the [Service Worker](https://github.com/dfinity/ic/tree/master/typescript/service-worker), [ICX Proxy](https://github.com/dfinity/ic/tree/master/rs/boundary_node/icx_proxy), [HTTP Proxy](https://github.com/dfinity/http-proxy), and may be used by other implementations of the [HTTP Gateway Protocol](https://internetcomputer.org/docs/current/references/http-gateway-protocol-spec) in the future.
-These projects can be used as references when working on new integrations.
+The `ic-response-verification` and `@dfinity/response-verification` packages encapsulate this verification protocol.
+It is used by [ICX Proxy](https://github.com/dfinity/ic/tree/master/rs/boundary_node/icx_proxy) and the [local HTTP Proxy](https://github.com/dfinity/http-proxy) and may be used by other implementations of the [HTTP Gateway Protocol](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-gateway) in the future.

 ## Usage